codemmmmm/file_indexer_searcher/README.md

 ## GUI

+* fix bug of histogram y-axis on smaller queries?
 * caching for images
 * form should give option to exclude displaying directories
 * replace "" with "no extension" in pie charts